notsomeguygaming/foundryvttmods/notsomeguyFoundrySettings.md

     - turning off token vision allow all tokens to see as far as they possibly can not limited by walls
 - PCs cannot see the vision of tokens with `limited` permission, nor the stats.
 - PCs can see the vision of tokens with `observer` permission, as well as the stats.
+- set `lights` to `negative values` to make them `dark`
 - if you want tokens to have vision on the scene without global illumination, either `add lights to the map` or set the prototype token `vision`->`vision radius(in darkness)` -> `60`
 - `right click` status icons to make them fill the entire token instead of just the corner
 - create a token for lair actions and set to init 20 or drag/create a feature on the sheet with type `lair action`
-- lair actions don't seem to have been imported
+- lair actions don't seem to always get imported
 - configure settings->core->`pan token to speaker`
 - `double right click` targets a hostile token
 - drag a token onto another character sheet to perform a `polymorph`, use `restore transformation` at top of character sheet to revert